shaheenkhanwork01/covid19-forecasting-prophet/README.md

 * Recovered cases
 * Active cases

-The data was cleaned and prepared before analysis and forecasting.
+I cleaned and prepared the data before using it for forecasting.

-## 🔍 Methodology
+## 🔍 What I Did

 ### 1. Data Cleaning

-The COVID-19 dataset was loaded and cleaned for analysis.
+I loaded the dataset and cleaned the data so it could be used for analysis.

 ### 2. Data Analysis

-I analyzed the COVID-19 cases over time and used graphs to understand the trend.
+I looked at the COVID-19 cases over time and created graphs to understand the trend.

 ### 3. Data Preparation

-The data was prepared for Prophet using:
+For Prophet, I prepared the data in the required format:

 * `ds` → Date
 * `y` → Confirmed cases

 ### 4. Train-Test Split

-The **last 7 days** were used as test data.
+I used the **last 7 days** as test data.

 The remaining data was used to train the model.